Business Tax Planning

-When we asked our clients why they use Dugan & Lopatka, to prepare their tax returns, the answers varied, but generally came down to these two, simple reasons:
+When we asked our clients why they use Dugan & Lopatka to prepare their tax returns, the answers varied, but two common themes emerged:

-- Money Savings.
-The tax laws and regulations change almost daily.
-Keeping up with the changes can mean the difference in paying more taxes or less.
-Our clients wanted reliable counsel to guide them through the complex and ever-changing tax rules to find ways to reduce their tax burden.
-Our clients want to pay their fair share, but no more than is required.
+Money Savings.
+The tax laws, regulations and court interpretations are constantly changing.
+Keeping up with the changes is the key to paying no more in tax than is required under the tax law.
+Our clients want reliable professionals to guide them through the complex and ever-changing tax rules to find ways to reduce their tax burden.

 Succession & Ownership Transfer

-You put a lot of thought into starting a business, but have you thought about how you are going to get out?
-Too many business owners fail to plan for their exit and as a result, aren’t as successful in doing so.
+You put a lot of thought into operating your business, but have you thought about how you are going to get out?
+Too many business owners fail to plan for their exit and as a result, are not successful in doing so.

-Whether your successor will be your children, a key employee or an outside buyer, Exit Planning helps you maximize your financial return, avoid legal pitfalls and minimize your tax liability when you transfer your business.
+Whether your successor will be a family member, a key employee or an outside buyer, Exit Planning helps you maximize your financial return, avoid legal pitfalls and minimize your tax liability when you transfer your business.
 If you die or become disabled before you retire, Exit Planning will help the business survive your departure – enabling you and your family to receive its full value.

-Creating and implementing an Exit Plan is one of the most important business and financial decisions you must make.
-Dugan & Lopatka, CPAs can help you through the process and coordinate your advisor team (accountants, attorneys, financial planners, insurance agents, etc.) to save you time and money.
+Creating and implementing an Exit Plan is one of the most important business and financial decisions you can make.
+Dugan & Lopatka can help you through the process and coordinate your advisor team (accountants, attorneys, financial planners, insurance agents, etc.) to save you time and money.